abarbanell/abarbanell.github.io/README.md

 There are graphical changes to the original theme, but also the introduction of SASS for the css files.

-Below is the original intro to Jekyll-Bootstrap modified to keep a reminder for myself about the most relevant commands
+Below are some parts of the original intro to Jekyll-Bootstrap modified to keep a reminder for myself about the most relevant commands

 ## Jekyll-Bootstrap